 Clean Cities National Parks Initiative (Completed in 2015)

-VCC is working with the Shenandoah National Park to deploy electric vehicles and propane mowers and to explain these technologies to park visitors.
-This partnership will help the National Park Service to accelerate the introduction and deployment of domestically produced alternative fuels and energy efficient vehicles.
-Over the course of the project, VCC will produce an educational video about the Park’s sustainable vehicle program, and lead a project kick-off event as an education and outreach tool for Park staff, visitors, and media outlets.
-VCC will also develop electric vehicle charger design protocols in the form of a case study, and provide other technical assistance as needed to the Park.
-The Shenandoah National Park will acquire a plug-in hybrid electric vehicle, an all-electric vehicle, three 220V EV chargers, and 12 propane lawn mowers.
+VCC worked with the Shenandoah National Park to deploy electric vehicles and propane mowers and to explain these technologies to park visitors.
+This partnership helped the National Park Service to accelerate the introduction and deployment of domestically produced alternative fuels and energy efficient vehicles.
+Shenandoah National Park acquired a plug-in hybrid electric vehicle, an all-electric vehicle, three 220V EV chargers, and several propane powered lawn mowers, all of which reduced noise and air pollution at the park.
 VCC also supports the Blue Ridge Parkway’s efforts with propane service vehicles.

 Advancing Alternative Fuel Markets Adoption and Growth (Completed in 2015)